 Several of the New Student Forms must be read by Orientation staff before they will be marked as received.
 This may take up to a week, or up to two weeks in the case of the Medical Health History form.
 If your form has not been marked as received after that period of time, feel free to email email@example.com to ask about the status of your form.

-You should receive a card early in the summer detailing how to register for your Kenyon email.
+You should receive an early in mid-June detailing how to register for your Kenyon email.
 If you have issues after receiving this card, call Helpline at 740-427-5700.
-Once you have your email, make sure that you’re checking it consistently—Orientation and other offices will use it throughout the summer to contact you with important information.
+Once you have your email, make sure that you’re checking it regularly—Orientation and other offices will use it throughout the summer to contact you with important information.

 There are many important sessions, and on the schedule you receive events will be marked as either mandatory or optional.
 The optional events are a great way to meet other members of your class while doing fun activities.